16-page Derry City souvenir supplement to mark 'New Dawn' for Candystripes

 And Derry legends Gary Beckett, Felix Healy, Barry Molloy, James McClean, Sean Hargan and Daniel Lafferty take us all on a collective trip down memory lane and recall some of the big nights at the Brandywell when City hosted the footballing giants of Steaua Bucharest, Benfica, FK Lyn, Gothenburg, PSG and Barcelona among others.

 There's also, of course, the essential.
-A full fixture list and squad detail, complete as of 7 p.m. on Monday.
-Roll-on Friday night.
+A full fixture list and squad detail.
+In the shops today.